Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

     ProxyBrowser has been meticulously developed, adhering to industry-leading coding practices, in order to uphold superior code quality  and long-term maintainability.
 2. **Competitor**

-    We utilise Git and GitHub for version control purposes.
+    We utilize Git and GitHub for version control purposes.
 3. **Code Review Process**

     For code review, we maintain an internal Slack channel dedicated to the process, where we request our team to review our code.